All Episodes

 Thanks, Sean.

-But what the bill does actually mirrors, if not identify uh uh is identical to what the court case ended up doing.
+Yeah, the interesting thing about this bill, we've been working on it for over a year, but what the bill does actually mirrors, if not identified, is identical to what the court case ended up doing.

-The judge issued an injunction and he said to the FBI and Department of Homeland Security, you cannot go over to Twitter.
+And the judge issued an injunction and he said to the FBI and Department of Homeland Security, you cannot go over to Twitter.

-You can't go over to Facebook, and you can't go over there to censor speech.
+You can't go over to Facebook and you can't go over there to censor speech.

 Well, that's what our bill does.

-It prevents it, and so does Missouri versus Biden.
+And so does Missouri versus Biden.

-This is the case that Eric Schmidt brought as Attorney General of Missouri, and now he's a U.S. Senator.
+This is the case that Eric Schmidt brought as Attorney General of Missouri.

-But if he hadn't brought this case, and if the Twitter files hadn't been removed or revealed, we would really not know any of this now.
+But if he hadn't brought this case and if the Twitter files hadn't been removed or revealed, we would really not know any of this now.

-But what we discovered in the Missouri versus Biden that Eric Schmidt brought is that The government was bullying.
+But what we discovered in the Missouri versus Biden that Eric Schmidt brought is that the government was bullying.

 They weren't just saying, hey, please take down this.